This description of HANDEL should be read as an introduction to the pages describing the Carrier system WB400 and its successor WB1400.

 After the attack and when the fallout radiation levels had returned to a safe level, probably after a period of two weeks, the All Clear would be notified by UKWMO Group controls using their direct line to the HANDEL control panel.

 The UK was divided into 250 Carrier Control Points located in a major police station.
 Each control point would issue warnings to one or more warning districts.
 The control unit had duplicate HANDEL handsets to receive the attack message.
 During peacetime the speaking clock could be heard on these handsets.
-A third HANDEL handset connected to the ROC Group Headquarters for that Warning District would be used to receive any Fallout Warning messages and eventually the All Clear.
+A third HANDEL handset connected to the UKWMO Group Headquarters for that Warning District would be used to receive any Fallout Warning messages and eventually the All Clear.

 HANDEL is a two stage system.
 Onward distribution of public warnings required human intervention at the police station to retransmit the message.
 Neither Strike Command nor the ROC had any direct way of alerting the end user at the warning point.
 The police station control panel could be used to issue verbal messages and activate electric mains operated sirens.

 At the Police Station, a 72 kHz carrier, modulated with speech or tone signals was generated in the Carrier Control Point (CCP) equipment.
-This was distributed via the main telephone exchange, known as the Carrier Control Exchange (CCE), to all the warning points.
-The CCP area boundary aligned closely with the telephone call charging boundary for the CCE.
+This was distributed via the main telephone exchange, known as the Control Point Exchange (CPE), to all the warning points.
+The CCP area boundary aligned closely with the telephone call charging boundary for the CPE.
 To provide security against a fault going unnoticed, carrier system was used to distribute the Police messages and siren control signals, using existing telephone lines.
 This helped detect faults in the carrier system and saved the cost of providing extra wires often to remote locations.
 If the wires became disconnected the telephone would be reported faulty, long before the carrier system was next tested.
 Filters separated the audio from the carrier so both the telephone and receiver could be used simultaneously.

 Copper pairs between the exchange and customers premises are able to carry signals well above the range of human speech.
 This extra bandwidth may be used to carry signals without interfering with the normal telephone operation.
 ADSL used to provide Broadband Internet is a modern system using this same bandwidth.
 However other simpler systems known as "Wire Broadcast" (WB) have been around since the 1940ís.
 A paper read to The Institute of Post Office Electrical Engineers on the 11th April 1949, describes the trial of a multichannel carrier system for broadcasting BBC radio programs over telephone lines.